fishjam-dev/react-native-client-sdk/README.md

-# react-native-membrane-webrtc
+# react-native-client-sdk

-react-native-membrane-webrtc is a React Native wrapper for [membrane-webrtc-android](https://github.com/jellyfish-dev/membrane-webrtc-android) and [membrane-webrtc-ios](https://github.com/jellyfish-dev/membrane-webrtc-ios).
+react-native-client-sdk is a React Native wrapper for [membrane-webrtc-android](https://github.com/jellyfish-dev/membrane-webrtc-android) and [membrane-webrtc-ios](https://github.com/jellyfish-dev/membrane-webrtc-ios).
 It allows you to quickly and easily create a mobile client app in React Native for Membrane server.

 # Documentation
-API documentation is available [here](https://jellyfish-dev.github.io/react-native-membrane-webrtc/)
+API documentation is available [here](https://jellyfish-dev.github.io/react-native-client-sdk/)

 # Installation

 Firstly install react-native-membrane with `yarn` or `npm`

 ```
-yarn add @jellyfish-dev/react-native-membrane-webrtc
+yarn add @jellyfish-dev/react-native-client-sdk
 ```

 or

 ```
-npm install --save @jellyfish-dev/react-native-membrane-webrtc
+npm install --save @jellyfish-dev/react-native-client-sdk
 ```

 ### Expo plugin